ianmilligan1/HIST640/content/en/docs/Module7/_index.md

 ---
-title: "Overview"
+title: "Module 7: Humanities Programming"
-linkTitle: "Overview"
+linkTitle: "7: Humanities Programming"
-weight: 1
+weight: 7
 description: >
-  Here's where your user finds out if your project is for them.
+  An introduction to the course.
+What is Digital History?
+Let's find out.
 ---

 {{% pageinfo %}}